mhemeryck/mhemeryck.github.io/_posts/2021-07-13-home_automation_cabinet.md

 Be sure you have a consistent _labelling scheme_ while pulling all of the cable.
 Looking back at these pictures, I think it is a bit of miracle I did not miss anything ...

-Besides from labelling the cables during the pulling of the cables, I also did use terminal clamps, like the [WAGO rail-mount terminal blocks].
+Besides from labelling the cables during the pulling of the cables, I also did use **terminal clamps**, like the [WAGO rail-mount terminal blocks].
 On one end of such a block, you have one or more terminals where you can connect your wires.
 The other end on this block can then later be used to connect whatever you need.

 Functionally, it does not do all that much.
 In terms of costs, a single block is not that expensive but since the amount of blocks you need quickly adds up, so do the costs.
-Nonetheless, I would still recommend it keep a clear overview while inside of your cabinet.
+Nonetheless, **I would still recommend it** to keep a clear overview while inside of your cabinet.

 ## Relays